 Improving trade promotion

 Changes to trade promotion could also make a big difference to the UK’s trade performance.
 Most experts agree that promoting British trade overseas is essential to encourage countries to invest in and buy from the UK and increase British exports to those markets.
-There are numerous examples of trade missions organised both by the central government and other bodies, such as the Mayor of London and the Corporation of the City of London.
+There are numerous examples of trade missions organised by government and other bodies, such as the Mayor of London and the Corporation of the City of London.
 However, UK organisations, including the government, could improve how they handle these.

 First, there is a need for a more targeted approach.
 Jones says: “The government should stop trying to be everything to everybody.
 I would stop treating all geographies and all sectors as equal, and I would be placing some really big bets on some sectors and geographies where we’ve already got great relations and where we’ve already got a globally market-leading capability like fintech, green tech, green services, pharmaceuticals, or the creative industries.
 And I would be looking to really strongly promote those in core overseas territories so that you get an exponential bang for your buck.
 Because at the minute, it sometimes feels a bit like we’re spread like butter, too thin on toast.”